MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 1. Go to your project in [Azure AI Foundry](https://ai.azure.com).
 Then select **Management center** from the left pane.
 1. Under the **Project** heading, select **Overview**.
 1. Select the resource group name to open the resource group in the Azure portal.
-In this example, the resource group is named `rg-contoso`.
+In this example, the resource group is named `rg-sdg-ai`.

     :::image type="content" source="../media/tutorials/chat/resource-group-manage-page.png" alt-text="Screenshot of the resource group in the Azure AI Foundry portal." lightbox="../media/tutorials/chat/resource-group-manage-page.png":::